Look out for the next order date for Club Shirts and Caps

 Go to the Membership page under the Club Information menu (see above) for all the details.

-If you, your family or a friend wants to help out please get in touch with the club via email or Facebook.
-Just remember there is still $50 given to observers, a small gesture from all the riders to help us make the day a success.
-Because we all know observers don’t grow on trees 🌲🌳😁
+If you, your family or a friend would like to help out please get in touch with the club via email or Facebook.
+During the Winter Season the Club provides $50 to the official observers/scorers on each section, a small gesture to help us make the day a success.

 Next Trial Event:

-Future Trials Event: – The 2020 Calendar is now available – link.
+Future Trials Event: – The 2024 Calendar is finalised.

 Information about joining the Club is available under the Club Information / Membership Page – see this link

-Membership can be renewed by existing members or those already on Ridernet by logging into Ridernet and Renewing through the Club Membership Menu.
-New members to the Club and Ridernet can use this link to link directly with Ridernet to join the Club.
+2024 Membership details are available and were e-mailed to all current members.
+Membership can be renewed by existing members or those already on Ridernet by logging into Ridernet.
+More information may be found through the Club Membership Menu.
+New members to the Club and do not have a Ridernet ID# can use this link to link directly with Ridernet to join the Club.

 Our long serving members need no introduction to the 100th Year Centernary Celebration of the AJS Motorcycle Club (AJS MCC) which was held at the Woodvale Tavern, October 27th 7pm.
 Observed Trials, Trials, MotoTrials, or Trial, (different names, same challenges) has been an integral part of the history, contributions, leadership, and support of the AJS MCC over those 100 years.
 Through circumstance, the Trials division of the AJS MCC became incorporated in 2018 and is now known as the AJS MotoTrials Club but remains with strong links to the AJS MCC – obviously including the AJS Trial Park.
 There are many Trials related memorabilia, press cuttings, and trophies displayed at the AJS MCC Clubrooms, and the Life Member Honour Board reflects the long history and contribution that our shared Life Members have made to the off-road motorcycle disciplines over the years.